-We have audited the Statement of Changes in Fund Balances for the Internal Funds of thirty-two (32) pursuant to the Florida State Board of Education, Administrative Rule 6A-I.00 I and School Board Policy 1700.
+We have audited the Statement of Changes in Fund Balances for the Internal Funds of twenty-one (21) schools pursuant to the Florida State Board of Education, Administrative Rule 6A-I.00 I and School Board Policy 1700.
 Each school's Principal is responsible for the preparation of the Statement of Changes in Fund Balances.
 Our responsibility is to express an opinion on these statements based on our audits.